 Human annoyance occurs when construction vibration rises above the threshold of human perception for extended periods.
 A threshold of 80 VdB has been used to evaluate nighttime annoyance for infrequent events at residential land use.
 This threshold is typically applied to most HSR construction work.
 For sources such as pile driving, vibratory compaction, and ongoing demolition work with jackhammers or hoe-rams, the frequent event criterion of 72 VdB has been used.
 Nighttime annoyance would potentially occur as far out as 300 feet from pile driving, 140 feet from vibratory compaction, and as close as 50 feet from short-duration, transient events.
 These activities could occur under any of the project alternatives, but are more likely to occur under Alternative 4.
-The amount of construction effort for the design variants would be approximately the same as the alternatives without the DDV and TDV, and thus construction generation of vibration would be approximately the same.
-Pile driving may occur on bridge retrofit structures along the DDV.
-The only bridge structure work where the alignment may shift with the DDV is the Julian Street overpass.
-The DDV would only shift construction closer to sensitive receptors north of Julian Street.
-There are three residences along Julian Street that would be within 300 feet of the Julian Street bridge work with the DDV; the closest residence would be about 185 feet from the Julian Street bridge work.
-Night-time annoyance due to pile driving could increase slightly in intensity as the work may be approximately 20 feet closer to these three residences with the DDV compared to Alternative 4 without the DDV.
-Other construction would not result in vibration levels above the annoyance threshold for these residences.

 Building damage occurs when construction activities produce vibration in the ground that is strong enough to potentially cause cosmetic or structural damage.
 Pile driving very close to buildings (within 50 feet) would potentially exceed the 0.2 inch/second PPV threshold and cause building damage at wood-framed residential buildings with plaster.
 For modern, reinforced concrete buildings, building damage would potentially exceed the 0.5 inch/second PPV threshold within 30 feet.
-There are two modern, reinforced concrete buildings within 30 to 50 feet of construction of the Julian Street overpass under Alternative 4 with the DDV.
-The nearest building would be demolished as part of the DDV construction (and thus would not be damaged by vibration), and the second building is more than 30 feet from the overpass construction area with the DDV.
-Thus, no additional building damage due to pile-driving vibration during construction is expected.
-The TDV is in the same location as the alternatives without the TDV and thus would not change construction vibration effects on any receptors.
 Pile driving would occur on bridge retrofit structures and some aerial structure foundation support for any of the project alternatives.

-Construction of bored tunnels in the Pacheco Pass Subsection would require the use of a tunnel-boring machine (TBM).
-Ground-borne TBM vibration is often imperceptible to humans at distances greater than 100 feet, and the mechanisms by which it travels through the ground are similar to those of ground vibration from train operations.
+Construction of bored tunnels in the Pacheco Pass Subsection would require the use of a tunnelboring machine (TBM).
+Ground-borne TBM vibration is often imperceptible to humans at distances greater than 100 feet and comparable to vibration from the operation of trains.
 Vibration from the TBM would vary with the diameter of the tunnel being constructed; a bigger TBM would create greater vibration than a smaller TBM.
 At slant distances (measured along a direct line from the TBM to a receptor of interest) of less than 100 feet, the likelihood of perceptibility increases, and overall vibration levels might be expected in the range of 72 VdB to 80 VdB.
 In this range, a person in an occupied building could be aware of the vibration from the TBM, but because the TBM would be moving through the tunnel, the vibration may only last for approximately a day.
-At the residential building nearest to the project alignment in Pacheco Pass, on Whiskey Flat Road, the tunnel depth would be greater than 200 feet.
+At the residential building nearest to the project alignment in Pacheco Pass, on Whiskey Flat Road, the tunnel depth would greater than 200 feet.
 At that distance, it is not anticipated that vibration from the TBM would be perceptible.

 Key construction differences are discussed under Impact NV#1 in Section 3.4.6.2, Noise, and Table 3.4-14.
-For the Morgan Hill and Gilroy Subsection, construction of the viaduct structure with cast-in-drilled-hole piles (Alternatives 1 and 3) would generally have a shorter criterion distance than the embankment and at-grade track options (Alternatives 2 and 4) because vibratory compaction would not be as widespread.
-For the San Jose Diridon Approach and Monterey Corridor Subsections, the aerial viaduct (Alternatives 1 and 3) similarly would have a shorter criterion distance than Alternatives 2 and 4.
+For the Morgan Hill and Gilroy Subsection, construction of the viaduct structure with cast-in-drilled-hole piles (Alternatives 1 and 2) would generally have a shorter criterion distance than the embankment and at-grade track options (Alternatives 2 and 4) because vibratory compaction would not be as widespread.
+For the San Jose Diridon Approach and Monterey Corridor Subsections, the aerial viaduct (Alternatives 1 and 2) similarly would have a shorter criterion distance than Alternatives 2 and 4.
 Nighttime construction would be required under Alternative 4 to minimize disruption with existing passenger rail services.